mlctrez/idfsb/README.md

 v5.0-rc1-0-g3f2f35b

 # run the installer for the target platform
-# most of this is installed into ~/.ex
 ./install.sh esp32s2

 # source in one of the export.xx files, depending on your OS